Calculating... until our next FREE Code-Along Session. Secure your spot now

 How to Rapidly Create a Fleet Database

-Managing a fleet can often be extremely stressful.
-That’s why having an efficient and well constructed fleet database to track your vehicles is really important.
-Having a bad fleet management system or not at all can lead to operational inefficiencies, increased costs, and safety risks.
+Managing a fleet can often be extremely stressful, especially if spreadsheets, PDF or worse, paper forms are floating around the business.
+That’s why having an efficient and well-constructed fleet database to track your vehicles is important.
+Having a bad fleet management system or not at all can lead to operational inefficiencies, increased costs, and safety risks!

-Off the shelf fleet systems might get the job done, but there almost impossible to customise.
-That’s why building a custom fleet database is so attractive as you can tailor it to the specific needs and requirements of your business.
-Want to setup email alerts and notifications or include more include advanced tracking features with a customised solution you can do so.
+Off-the-shelf fleet systems might get the job done, but they are almost impossible to customize.
+That’s why building a custom fleet database is so attractive, as you can tailor it to the specific needs and requirements of your business.
+If you want to set up email alerts and notifications or include more advanced tracking features with a customized solution, you can do so.

 This guide details how you can create your very own fleet database in just 3 steps.